kubestellar/kubestellar/oldocs/common-setup-core-chart.md

 kflex ctx # switch back to the initial context
 ```

-Afterwards the content of a Control Plane `<cpname>` can be accessed by specifing its context:
+Afterwards the content of a Control Plane `<cpname>` can be accessed by specifying its context:

 ```shell
 kubectl --context <cpname> ...